The problem

 04. MY ROLE

-My responsibilities were:
+My responsibilities included:

-• Defining the new architecture logic
+• Defining the logic for the new information architecture

 05. UI STRATEGY